ben-wangz/blog/qemu/create.centos.8.with.qemu.md

+# install qemu with linux

+## purpose

+* start QEMU virtual machine with KVM(Kernel-based Virtual Machine) accelerator

+## pre-requirements

+* linux operating system with x86_64 chip(take Ubuntu 20.04.2 LTS as an example)
+* cpu support virtualization(to use KVM accelerator)

+## do it

 ### create centos 8 with qemu

-1. create step by step
+1. install qemu
     * [install with linux](install.with.linux.md)
     * [install with mac](install.with.mac.md)
     * TODO: [install with windows]()
-2. if you do not want to install system
-    * install qemu
-    * download disk already installed
-    * start machine with qemu
-3. in practise(take Ubuntu 20.04.2 LTS as an example)
+2. in practise(take Ubuntu 20.04.2 LTS as an example)
     * download
         + ```shell
           curl -LO https://nginx.geekcity.tech/proxy/qemu/centos.8.qcow2